Types A-C

 In 2024, it has become a pandemic among US cattle.
 There have been several known human transmission in the US who were dairy farmers exposed to infected cows.
 The first two cases only involved eye symptoms but the third involved the lungs.

 Structure: Influenza A virus is member of the family Orthomyxoviridae and is a negative sense RNA virus with a segmented genome.
-It consistes of 8 segments of single-stranded, negative sense RNA.
+It consists of 8 segments of single-stranded, negative sense RNA.
 Its genetic composition allows this virus to evolve by reassortment of gene segments from different strains.
 Unlike positive strand viruses (i.e., poliovirus), the negative sense viral RNA (vRNAs) of influenza A viruses are not infectious.
 Only vRNA molecules encapsidated with the four viral polymerase complex proteins (PB1, PB2, PA, nucleoprotein) are able to initiate a viral replication and transcription cycle.
 After the ribonucleoporteins (RNPs) penetrate the cell nucleus, the associated proteins begin to transcribe the (-)vRNAs into mRNA dn the (+)cRNAs.
 These cRNAs sever as template for the synthesis of vRNAs.

 With the HA and NA genes, the influenza A genome contains eight genes encoding 11 proteins.
 These proteins include three RNA polymerases that function together as a complex required by the virus to replicate its RNA genome.
 Interestingly, these polymerases have been shown to have high error rates due to a lack of proofreading ability, which leads to high mutation rates.
 This high rate of mutation and evolution is one source of influenza virus genetic diversity.
 The influenza genome also encodes additional structural proteins necessary to form the capsid, the nucleoprotein (NP), and the proteins NS1 (nonstructural protein 1) and NS2/nuclear export protein (NEP), whose roles are still being investigated.
 Still other proteins encoded by the viral genome include membrane proteins M1 and M2 (which are needed for nuclear export and several other functions) and, of course, HA and NA (which play roles in viral attachment and release from host cells, respectively).
 Scitable by Nature